NHSDigital/electronic-prescription-service-api/README.md

 The smoke test description is built up from the directory and the filename so tests can be renamed by changing the folder structure

+TODO: add instructions for running on Windows and Linux (sign/ folder, dispensing rules, pact broker variables in envrc.ps1/.envrc)

 ### VS Code Plugins

  * [openapi-lint](https://marketplace.visualstudio.com/items?itemName=mermade.openapi-lint) resolves links and validates entire spec with the 'OpenAPI Resolve and Validate' command